rphii/bd/README.md

 ## Tested platforms
 - Windows
 - Cygwin
-- (...the rest is missing some implementations/verification...)
+- (...missing verification for the rest...)

 ## General Notice
 - Don't have any spaces in any of the files having any business with this build tool